kevinzunigacuellar/astro-layouts/packages/astro-layouts/README.md

 ### `default`

-The `default` option is used to define a default layout for all your files files.
+The `default` key is used to define a default layout for all your files.

 ```js
 {